AlobarQuest/ADAS/domains/profiles/web-app/Compiled Profile - heavy.md

     - Propose changes to build tooling, testing tools, or supporting libraries, within ADAS constraints.
     - Propose `.local` updates documenting deviations from profile defaults and the project’s Stack Profile.
   - You must:
-    - Ensure new dependencies are maintained, compatible with the chosen stack, and do not weaken security.
+    - Ensure new dependencies are maintained, compatible, and do not weaken security.
     - Evaluate security impact (Domain 12) and architecture impact (Domain 04) before changes.
     - Tie major stack changes to ADRs and update Domain 03 `.local` notes.